Coconut Grove Real Estate

 - Miami Science Museumis home to many world-class exhibits.
 It also features the Miami Planetarium, famous as the home of Jack Horkheimer’s Star Gazer television show.

-- Vizcaya Museum and Gardens showcases the Coconut Grove area of the 1920s.
+- Vizcaya Museum and Gardens showcase the Coconut Grove area of the 1920s.
 This beautifully preserved estate was the winter home of James Deering.

 - Cocowalk, Coconut Grove’s open-air shopping mall, is a fantastic place to shop, eat, movie theater, and enjoy a uniquely Miami shopping experience.